Senate District 24

 - 2025-06-16 · Vote · Open States · ↓ hurts gradeWhite Plains gets speed cameras near schools.
 Lawmakers move fast.
 Most vote yes.
 Cameras catch drivers who endanger kids.
 Program ends 2030.
 Streets may slow.
 Danger faces children every day.

-- 2025-01-08 · Sponsor · Open States · ↓ hurts gradePirozzolo sponsors bill to register electric personal mobility devices.
+- 2025-05-07 · Vote · Open States · ↓ hurts gradePirozzolo votes against transportation budget bill with no safety impact.

 - 2025-06-23 · Leadership · Streetsblog NYC · ↓ hurts gradeEleven city lawmakers voted no on speed cameras.
 Their votes keep streets exposed.
 Pedestrians and cyclists lose a shield.
 Reckless drivers win.
 The city’s most basic defense—rejected.
 The toll will be measured in blood, not words.